 Flavonoid antioxidants can help boost our levels of nitric oxide too.
 Just another way that colorful spices, herbs and fruits can help our health!
 Polyphenols in green tea or dark chocolate can also help.
 Flavonoid antioxidants can stabilize the NO molecule for longer, giving it a longer effect in the body.
-That means that ingesting a potent and proven flavonoid antioxidant like Grapeseed Extract can both increase NO production and decrease its breakdown for a double whammy.
+That means that ingesting a potent and proven flavonoid antioxidant like Grapeseed Extract can both support increased NO production and slow its breakdown for a double whammy.
 Berries such as elderberry are another tasty way to get a boost of flavonoid antioxidants.

 BEET JUICE WORKS AS A NITRIC OXIDE PRECURSOR FOR ATHLETES

 When studies have measured the effects of ingesting nitric oxide-rich foods, they have usually focused on highly trained athletes with healthy balanced diets.
 These studies use beet juice as the nitric oxide precursor and show time and again that ingesting beet juice prior to exercise positively impacts performance, speed, decision making and endurance.
 This worked not only in runners, but in everyone from kayakers to cyclists, soccer players to swimmers.
 There are reports of better sprinting, muscle recovery and aerobic fitness as measured by VO2 Max.

 NITRIC OXIDE HELPS EVEN WHEN HEALTH IS NOT IDEAL